mackenziewifi/netsh-wlanmon/README.md

        Get-ExecutionPolicy

  Note2:
         This has only been tested on a Win 10 machine.
-This is a Beta script and will have bug.
+This is a Beta script and will have bugs.